Wall-Brew-Co/common-beer-format/doc/specs/equipment.md

 ## Display Lauter Deadspace

-A non-empty string denoting a display value for the volume of wort lost in the lauter vessel formatted for display in arbitrary units
+A non-empty string denoting a display value for the volume of wort lost in the lauter vessel formatted for display in arbitrary units.

 - Key Name: `:display-lauter-deadspace`
 - Type: String